kris-nader/scTherapy/README.md

 ```
 <br>

-### Step 2: Identification of malignant/normal clusters
+### Step 2: Identification of malignant/healthy clusters
-In this step, we use multiple tools to generate a confident ensemble prediction.
-To improve the accuracy of the predictions, we recommend using the normal cells identified in step 1 as input for copyKat and SCEVAN.
-The `runEnsemble` function executes each tool (copyKat, scType+new markers, SCEVAN) and computes the ensemble prediction.
+<p>In this step, we use an ensemble of three tools to confidently classify cells into malignant and healthy groups.
+To enhance accuracy, we recommend providing prior knowledge of a confident healthy cell cluster as input to `runEnsemble` function. <i>Of note, three tools used in the ensemble are: CopyKat, scType+new markers, and SCEVAN.</i></p>
+<p>Here, we provide T cells as confident healthy cell cluster, as T cells are considered as normal cells in AML [10.1016/j.cell.2019.01.031](https://doi.org/10.1016/j.cell.2019.01.031)</p>

 ```R
 norm_cells=get_normal_cells(patient_sample,c("Memory CD4+ T cells","CD8+ NKT-like cells"))